Grisou13/travel-log-app/docs/install.md

 ```

-You shoul dbe good to go.
+You should be good to go.

 The app will be served at the following: `localhost:4200`
 And the api will be at `localhost:3000`